Royal Canadian Air Farce: New Year's Eve reunion specials

 Air Farce returned on December 31, 2009, for a New Year's special, featuring the return of most of the original cast (excluding Jessica Holmes, who had a theatrical commitment).
 As well, long-time writers, Holtham and Olson retired, and did not write for this or any subsequent reunion show.

 The first reunion special featured guest appearances by Peter Mansbridge, Battle of the Blades winners Jamie Salé and Craig Simpson, and the Dragons of Dragons' Den.
 The special also featured the successor to the Chicken Cannon, the "F-Bombs," which were dropped onto photographs from the top of the atrium of the Canadian Broadcasting Centre.
 A further special aired on December 31, 2010, with Jessica Holmes reuniting with the rest of the cast.
 She would leave again, and not return to Air Farce until 2016.

 Roger Abbott died of leukemia on March 26, 2011.
 While the troupe had originally not planned to do a special that year due to his death, they were coaxed by producers and the CBC to continue.
 The 2011 special—the Air Farce Not The New Year's Eve Special—aired on January 1, 2012 (moving to New Year's Day due to Hockey Night in Canada) and featured a new cast member, Arnold Pinnock, who became a regular member of the troupe, and returned during the subsequent 2012–13 edition.

 Pinnock elected not to return for the 2014 special.
-After a talent search, stand-up comic Aisha Alfa and Second City-alumni Darryl Hinds were added.
+After a talent search, stand-up comic Aisha Alfa and Second City alumnus Darryl Hinds were added.
 The following year (2015), Park and Corrin left, and Emma Hunter was added to the cast.
 The year after that Holmes returned, bringing the cast back up to seven.

 In 2017 the Air Farce taped two specials; one for Canada Day in celebration of the 150th anniversary of Canada, the other was the troupe's traditional New Year's Eve show.

 While ratings for the specials remained strong, drawing over a million viewers in 2017 and 2018, the CBC informed the troupe in May 2019 that due to budgetary constraints, the 2019 year-end special would be the final edition in the series.
 Broadcast on December 30, 2019, the special included new topical material as well as highlights of the troupe's history, including tributes to deceased members John Morgan, Roger Abbott, and Dave Broadfoot.